 An Indiana state requirement, which opponents say could lock Criswell and potentially thousands of others out of the electoral process, will come before the U.S. Supreme Court in oral arguments Wednesday.

-At issue is whether state laws designed to stem voter fraud would disenfranchise large numbers of Americans who might lack proper identification -- many of them elderly, poor or minority voters.
+At issue is whether state laws designed to stem voter fraud end up discriminating against large groups of minority and poor Americans, who might lack proper identification.

-This is perhaps the biggest voter rights case taken up by the justices since the 2000 dispute over Florida's ballots, where George W. Bush prevailed, essentially giving him the presidency.
-The current issue raises important constitutional questions, but also involves race and nasty partisan politics.
-At least 35 political and advocacy groups have filed amicus briefs supporting one side or the other.
+It is perhaps the biggest voter rights case taken up by the court since the 2000 dispute over Florida's ballots.
+The current issue raises important constitutional questions but also involves race and hot-button partisan politics.

 The appeals involve an Indiana law, passed by the Republican-controlled legislature in 2005, requiring that a voter present a photo ID when casting a ballot in person.
 Previously, citizens needed only to sign a poll book to vote.